 Of course, it wasn’t a healthy cereal or breakfast food for fat loss by any stretch of the imagination!

-I think I used to eat the Rice Krispys that were chocolate flavored.
-They were called Coco Krispies or something like that…
+I think I used to eat the Rice Krispies that were chocolate flavored.
+They were called Coco Crisp or something like that…

 Anyway, it was extremely refined carbs.